nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 This guide will be showing you the Product Architecture, APIs and the details regarding the different components. <br>

-The next page will be showing you the introduction and set-up to make sure that you have the necessary tools before getting started, so do remember to read them!
+The next segment will show you how to set-up to make sure that you have the necessary tools before getting started, so do remember to read them!
 Feel free to approach our team for any clarifications that you may face during the process.
 Good luck and have fun coding!

 ## Setting up